nextcloud/documentation/developer_manual/tutorial.rst

   ?>

-‘*PREFIX*’ in the query string will be replaced by the configured database table prefix while preparing the query.
-Arguments for the prepared statement are denoted by a ‘?’ in the query string and passed during execution in an array.
+'*PREFIX*' in the query string will be replaced by the configured database table prefix while preparing the query.
+Arguments for the prepared statement are denoted by a '?' in the query string and passed during execution in an array.

 For more information about MDB2 style prepared statements, please see the `official MDB2 documentation <http://pear.php.net/package/MDB2/docs>`_

-If an app requires additional tables in the database they can be automatically created and updated by specifying them inside :file:`appinfo/database.xml` using MDB2′s xml scheme notation where the placeholders ‘*dbprefix*’ and ‘*dbname*’ can be used for the configured database table prefix and database name.
+If an app requires additional tables in the database they can be automatically created and updated by specifying them inside :file:`appinfo/database.xml` using MDB2's xml scheme notation where the placeholders '*dbprefix*' and '*dbname*' can be used for the configured database table prefix and database name.

 An example database XML file would look like this: